hammerheim-game/hammerheim-rules/5-warbands.md

 target.
 Profile M WS BS S T W I A Ld
 5 4 5 3 3 1 6 1 7
-Weapons/Armour: Waywatcher may be equipped with weapons and armour chosen from the Scout Equipment list.
+Weapons/Armor: Waywatcher may be equipped with weapons and armor chosen from the Scout Equipment list.
 Skills: The Waywatcher may choose from Shooting, and Speed, when he gains a new skill.
 In addition, the Waywatcher may choose from the Wood Elf Special Skill